DimitrisAthanasiadis/DeusExMachinaOnlineMoviesRentStore/README.md

 Documentation is provided inside every method and view of the project to explain the functionality.

 I used **Insomnia** client to call the endpoints.

+I have provided an export json file from the Insomnia client in order to have a reference of the endpoints.
+The responses that are inside the export json file are indicative and depend on the request provided by the user.

+## TESTING

+The test script is located in `./src/test_api.py`.
+I used VS Code to test the API by using the Testing extension.